Expect high-quality, low-cost ETFs at Vanguard

 85% of all Vanguard ETFs have had no taxable capital gains distributions in the past 5 years.***

 Our average ETF expense ratio is 74% less than the industry average.†

 Don't just take our word for it

-And some of the most widely recognized financial publications have named numerous Vanguard ETFs on their "best buys" lists, including:
+And some of the most widely recognized financial experts have recognized Vanguard for the quality of our ETFs.